Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry/swagger/README.md

-# Azure ServiceBus for Python
+# Azure Schema Registry for Python

 > see https://aka.ms/autorest